 Once you have found a facility equipped to meet your needs, understand that while the process probably won’t be easy, it is what is best for your developing child and you.
 Beating addiction will impact more than just your child’s health.
 The program will teach you many ways to resist drug cravings and build a positive network to help you live a healthy life in sobriety.

 Getting treatment will increase your child’s odds of being born healthy.
 Continuing that journey once they are born will further help you be a good parent.

-(May 2014) Addicted And Pregnant: 'The Most Heart-Wrenching Experience Of My Life'.
-NPR.
-Retrieved April 2019 from from https://americanpregnancy.org/pregnancy-health/illegal-drugs-during-pregnancy/
+(May 2014) Addicted And Pregnant: ‘The Most Heart-Wrenching Experience Of My Life’.
+NPR. from https://americanpregnancy.org/pregnancy-health/illegal-drugs-during-pregnancy/

 (February 2018) Using Illegal Drugs During Pregnancy.
-American Pregnancy Association.
-Retrieved April 2019 from from https://americanpregnancy.org/pregnancy-health/illegal-drugs-during-pregnancy/
+American Pregnancy Association. from https://americanpregnancy.org/pregnancy-health/illegal-drugs-during-pregnancy/

 Light Drinking During Pregnancy.
-National Organization on Fetal Alcohol Syndrome (NOFAS).
-Retrieved April 2019 from from https://www.nofas.org/light-drinking/
+National Organization on Fetal Alcohol Syndrome (NOFAS). from https://www.nofas.org/light-drinking/

 FASD: What Everyone Should Know.
 National Organization on Fetal Alcohol Syndrome (NOFAS). from https://www.nofas.org/wp-content/uploads/2014/08/Fact-sheet-what-everyone-should-know_old_chart-new-chart1.pdf